facelessuser/ThemeScheduler/docs/usage.md

 ```

 ## Settings
-Theme Scheduler has only a small handful of settings.
+Theme Scheduler has only a small handful of settings outside the theme change rules.

 ### enabled
 This is a boolean that controls whether ThemeScheduler is active.